kriegcloud/YeeBois/Wizardry/Platforms/Liveblocks/Rooms.md

 A room is the digital space in which people collaborate.
-You can require your users to be [[authentication|authenticated]] to interact with rooms, and each room can have specific [[Permissions]] and [[metadata]] associated with them.
+You can require your users to be [[Wizardry/Platforms/Liveblocks/authentication|authenticated]] to interact with rooms, and each room can have specific [[Permissions]] and [[metadata]] associated with them.